Not long ago, I developed a sharp awareness of the costs of medical care.

 The bill included a charge of $1,419 for a drug named Ondansetron in a size called 4MG 2ML.
 That was among a total of 10 things that looked like drugs during the surgery.
 My co-pay for the third surgical experience was to have been $1,022.25 – while the copay at the surgical center was $750 and the one at the city hospital was $300.
 (All of the providers were “participating.”)

-I questioned the charges with the hospital, the insurance company and the health-insurance hotline of my then-employer.
+I questioned the charges, including the massive generic drug markup, with the hospital, the insurance company and the health-insurance hotline of my then-employer.
 I was told that the charges were billed correctly, that the amount due from me was indeed correct, and that the cost for the drug was fine.
 A $2,000 anesthesia bill is customary for a 30-minute surgery, and a $6,000 bill is also customary?

 At the end of a year-long discussion, I made no progress except for accumulating a stack of research and letters contesting the charge.
 And also, I decided not to pay that bill in full – instead sending a check for $500, about half of what the hospital had billed me as my co-pay.
 They cashed the check and the discussion ended (though I probably shouldn’t count on visiting that hospital again).